ListeningApp/listening-modal-llm/training_documents/rich_cache/rich.md

 Every action is either strong or weak, and when every action is strong, you are acting in the certain way which will make you rich.

-Every act can be made strong and efficient by holding your vision while you are doing it and putting the whole power of your faith and purpose into it.
+Every act can be made strong and efficient by holding your vision while you are doing it and putting the whole power of your FAITH and PURPOSE into it.

 It is at this point that the people who separate mental power from personal action fail.
 They use the power of mind in one place and at one time, and they act in another way in another place and at another time.
 So their acts are not successful in themselves; too many of them are inefficient.
 But if ALL power goes into every act, no matter how commonplace, every act will be a success in itself.
 And since it is the nature of things that every success opens the way to other successes, your progress toward what you want and the progress of what you want toward you, will become increasingly rapid.